-How to Sterilise Glass Jam Jars Four Ways
+How to Sterilise Glass Jam Jars Five Ways

-Today let me show you how to sterilise glass jam jars in four different ways – in the microwave, in the oven, in an aga, and in the dishwasher.
+Today let me show you how to sterilise glass jam jars in five different ways – in the microwave, in the oven, in an aga, in the dishwasher, and with sterilising tablets or liquid.

 I love pickling and preserving fruit and vegetables, and making delicious jams and marmalade.
 However, I find I frequently have to rummage through old recipes to remind myself of how to sterilise jam jars correctly.

 So partly to help myself, and partly to help any readers also a bit stumped by sterilisation, I’ve put together this quick and easy guide.
-It shows you exactly how to sterilise glass jam jars in the oven, microwave, dishwasher, and aga.
+It shows you exactly how to sterilise glass jam jars in the oven, microwave, dishwasher, an aga and with sterilising tablets.
 Something to suit all preferences, if you will!

 Why Do You Need to Sterilise Jam Jars?

 Secondly, your preserves will last longer.
-With proper sterilisation, your preserves will last for up to a year as the sterilising process removes any bacteria, yeast, or other organisms that may be lurking in your jar.
+With proper sterilisation, your preserves will last for up to a year.
+This is because the process removes any bacteria, yeast, or other organisms that may be lurking in your jar.
 This means these organisms are less likely to grow and spoil your hard work before you have a chance to eat your jam.
 Therefore, don’t be tempted to skip over the sterilisation stage!

 How To Sterilise Jam Jars In Any Situation